-Estimated impairment losses in relation to intangible assets with an indefinite useful life
+Estimating impairment losses in relation to intangible assets with an indefinite useful life

 Pursuant to IAS 36, all intangible assets with an indefinite useful life must undergo impairment testing at least once a year to verify the recoverability of their value.
-In addition, the standard establishes that the results of the annual test may be considered valid for subsequent tests, provided that the probability, which the recoverable value is less than the book value of the intangible assets, is considered remote.
+In addition, the standard establishes that the results of the annual test may be considered valid for subsequent interim tests, provided that the probability, which the recoverable value is less than the book value of the intangible assets, is considered remote.
 This opinion may be based on the analysis of the events, which have occurred, and the circumstances, which have changed subsequent to the most recent annual impairment test.

 Based on the provisions of this standard, Banco BPM Group has chosen to conduct impairment testing on intangible assets with an indefinite useful life as at 31 December of each year: the results of these tests can be considered valid for subsequent interim situations, unless evidence was to emerge that would require impairment testing to be conducted in advance to ascertain the recoverability of the value of said intangible assets with an indefinite useful life.
-The importance of verifying the recoverability of the intangible assets in question is particularly evident in the context of the Covid-19 crisis, in line with the recommendations of ESMA and CONSOB, considering the possible negative repercussions of the crisis on the assumed cash flows underlying impairment testing.